FIRSTinMI/av-docs/index.md

 # FIRST in Michigan AV Volunteer Documentation
 {: .fs-9 }

-Documentation to aid the volunteering experience as a FiM AV Volunteer {: .fs-6 .fw-300 }
+Documentation to aid the experience as a FiM AV Volunteer {: .fs-6 .fw-300 }

 ---